drfenixion/freecad.gencad/README.md

 3. LLM generates FreeCAD Python code
 4. Code is executed in a temporary FreeCAD document
 5. If errors occur, the error log is sent back to the LLM for fixing
+6. If no errors, a visual and code checks (model parameters suits to user request) are performed.
+Visual check from current top VLM can be wrong.
-6. Steps 3–5 repeat until success or max retries is reached
+7. Steps 3–6 repeat until success or max retries is reached

 ## Project Structure